Cloudstrucc/Public/docs/README.md

 Enhancing GAC's Power Platform utilization, secure implementations, adherence to PBMM commitments, and delivering digital efficiency within the organization fostering platform adoption

+## Problem Statement & Opportunity

+The agency is at a critical inflection point, tasked with enhancing its IM/IT landscape to meet the evolving demands of technology and service delivery.
+Historically, the agency has navigated its technological needs through a mosaic of approaches, each contributing value in its context.
+Now, we are presented with the opportunity to consolidate these efforts by adopting a unified SaaS solution with the Power Platform, which aligns with our strategic objectives and promises substantial cost efficiency and predictability in expenditures.

+This platform is not just a new tool in our arsenal but a reflection of an evolving digital strategy that builds upon our rich history of technological diversity without being constrained by it.
+The Power Platform, part of our M365 and Azure services, provides robust capabilities and a wealth of documentation that supports our mandate.
+This strategic choice, managed under Microsoft's Enterprise SLA, allows us to divert the complexities of IaaS management to Microsoft's expertise, thereby concentrating on our primary mission of delivering superior international governance services.

+In the spirit of adopting solutions that are as supportive as they are unobtrusive, the Power Platform is designed to be a self-service portal that is intuitive and accessible.
+It mirrors the open-source ethos where development tools and libraries are freely available without a paywall, fostering an environment where the focus is on innovation, not on navigating procurement.
+This approach ensures that the transition to the Power Platform is seamless, akin to our seamless integration of Teams into our daily operations.
+It is set to revolutionize our application development and deployment practices, equip us with a secure, compliant infrastructure, and significantly reduce the time to deployment.

+Moreover, the establishment of a clear mandate within IM/IT to create a dedicated development and support team will be pivotal in governing the platform, its upgrades, and the seamless integration of reusable modules, ensuring that we are in step with Microsoft's wave releases and our stringent security standards.
+This, coupled with a model that promotes ease of access and minimal barriers to entry, will be key to driving adoption across the agency's divisions, optimizing and digitizing our processes in a way that reduces technical debt and simplifies compliance.

+This document will detail the proposed strategy, emphasizing the potential savings, the reduction of complexity, and the optimization of our technical and process infrastructure.
+This is more than a technological upgrade—it is a strategic realignment that places us on the leading edge of operational excellence and positions us to continue delivering unparalleled governance services in an increasingly digital world.

 ## Purpose

 - **Extension of Operationalization**: The main objective is to extend the operationalization of the Power Platform within the organization.
 This extension is designed to ensure secure implementations, reduce costs through the utilization of templates, apps, and integrations, and minimize the time required for implementation.